-Buergbrennen Let's burn winter
+Buergbrennen - let's burn winter together

-On the first Sunday after Carnival, the 'Buergen ' (torches) are lit across the Grand Duchy to chase away the winter.
-This traditional festival brings together crowds in all the country's municipalities.
-It is a time for neighbours, local celebrities and associations to meet as they gather for this event.
+On the first Sunday after Carnival, the Buergen (torches) are lit across the Grand Duchy to chase away the winter.
+Every year, this traditional festive occasion brings together crowds of people in municipalities throughout the country, with neighbours, the local who's who, clubs and associations gathering around the bonfire, a glass of Glühwäin in their hand.

 Fed up with winter!

-A custom that brings villages together
+A custom that brings the village together

-The event usually starts during the afternoon with the construction of the 'Buerg', followed by a torchlight procession, and ending with the lighting of the fire as darkness falls.
-In some places, the honour of lighting the ' Buerg ' goes to the most recently married local couple, or to a local celebrity.
+The event usually starts during the afternoon with the construction of the Buerg, followed by a torchlight procession, and ending with the lighting of the fire as darkness falls.
+In some places, the honour of lighting the Buerg goes to the most recently married local couple, or to a local celebrity.

 Origins